MolimoWang/EventManagementSystem/01-requirements/UseCase/Administrator/create_account.md

-# Use Case: Edit Account Permission
+# Use Case: Create Account

 ## Description
 - This use case allows an administrator to create a new account in the system.